 PSYC-363 Advanced Group Dynamics, 3 cr.
 Advanced study of the various methods and theories of group interaction and their application.
-(Formerly PSYC-353) Prereq.: PSYC-362.
+Prereq.: PSYC-362.

 PSYC-365 Industrial Psychology, 3 cr.
 An introductory survey of the diverse field of industrial psychology.
 Personnel selection, business organizations, marketing and advertising, human factors and human engineering, worker-supervisor relations, and executive behavior.
-(Formerly PSYC-314) Prereq.: PSYC-200.
+Prereq.: PSYC-100 or PSYC-200.
 PSYC-370 Theories of Learning, 3 cr.
 Psychological study of the processes of learning, problem-solving, and memory.
 Major historical theories of learning; demonstration of some basic research techniques.
-(Formerly PSYC-327) Prereq.: PSYC-322.
+Prereq.: PSYC-202.

 PSYC-372 Operant Conditioning Lab, 3 cr.
 Introduction to quantitative and experimental techniques in psychology as a natural science.
 Course work will cover experimental design, data collection and interpretation centered around operant conditioning techniques with the rat.
-(Formerly PSYC-306) Prereq:: PSYC-302.
+Prereq.: PSYC-302.

 PSYC-373 Human Perception, 3 cr.
 Study of how our perceiving and performing systems convert information from the environment and the self to action in everyday life.
-(Formerly PSYC-323) Prereq.: PSYC-202.
+Prereq.: PSYC-202.

-PSYC-374 Laboratory Research Methods in Psychology: Perception and Cognition, 3 cr.
+PSYC-374 Laboratory, Research Methods in Psychology: Perception, 3 cr.
 Research techniques and experiments in perception, cognition and learning.
-(Formerly PSYC-362) Prereq.: PSYC-302 and 373.
+Prereq.: PSYC-302 and 373.